-"What is the best Chromebook?" you may ask.
-Well, before we dive into the answer, you should know that you aren't the only one who's asking.
-In fact, demand for Chromebooks has soared by a whopping 122% year-over-year.
-Whew!
-It's clear that many people are interested in getting the best Chromebook.
+"What's the best Chromebook?" you may ask.
+Well, before we dive into that answer, you should know that you aren't the only one who's inquiring about Chrome OS devices.
+In fact, the demand for Chromebooks has soared by a whopping 122% year-over-year.
+Whoa!
+It's clear that many people are clamoring to get their hands on the best Chromebook.

 The best Chromebooks aren't just for students anymore.
 More laptop makers are making Chromebooks that are for casual users and work-focused busy bees.
 The best Chromebooks are also known for having low malware susceptibility.
 This means that Chromebooks are least likely to be infected with viruses and spyware compared to other vulnerable operating systems (e.g. Windows).

 - Check out the best 2-in-1 laptops and best laptops under $500

 - Should I Buy a Chromebook?
 Buying Guide and Advice

 The best Chromebooks are secure and simplistic.
 You'll also be happy to know that the best Chromebooks typically have a long battery life.
 Be sure to check out our Chromebooks with the longest battery life list, too.

 The best Chromebooks are evolving, too, and deviating away from that traditional clamshell look.
 Many now have sleeker designs and touch-screen displays; some sport 2-in-1 designs.
 There's even a premium Chromebook market that targets Chrome OS lovers who want a top-of-the-line laptop.
 The best Chromebooks also offer a surprising amount of endurance, which is why we've devised our own Chromebook drop test.

 We review dozens of Chromebooks each year, and the ones that make our best Chromebooks list offer the ultimate combination of value, performance and computing comfort.
 Some are so good they also make our overall best laptops list.
 You should also check out our best Chromebooks with the longest battery life page.